Keeping good records

 1. Paper: blows away, gets soggy, and munched by mice.

-2. Using a tablet: is slow (wrap it in cling film to protect it from propolis)
+2. Tablet computer: it is slow (wrap it in cling film to protect it from propolis)

 3. Paper/card records and subsequently transfer them to a spreadsheet at home.